wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

             This adds `country` as a query parameter in the connector configuration to allow the REST API to fetch COVID-19 statistics specific to a given country.

-        4. In the action statement, do the following changes:
+        4. Update the action statement as follows:

             1. Double-click **`getStatusByCountryResponse`** variable name to edit it.
 Replace the default value with `statusByCountry`.